 Cassegrain Wines is the biggest vineyard we will be visiting on the North Coast Wine Trail.
 It is located on the Pacific Highway near Port Macquarie.
 The property has five hectares under vines at this location, with the four main varieties being Semillon, Verdelho, Chambourcin and Pinot Noir.
 The vineyard was established by the Cassegrain family in 1984, and has continued to enjoy award-winning success under John Cassegrain.

-This picturesque property also include beautifully manicured gardens with over 2500 roses, a relaxing picnic and BBQ area, an amphitheatre which is utilized for concerts in the vines and other food and wine events, and an award winning restaurant which has a magnificent view over the property.
+This picturesque property also includes beautifully manicured gardens with over 2500 roses, a relaxing picnic and BBQ area, an amphitheater which is utilized for concerts in the vines and other food and wine events, and an award winning restaurant which has a magnificent view over the property.

-Mr GG and I have had a Cassegrain membership periodically over the last ten years.
+Mr. GG and I have had a Cassegrain membership periodically over the last ten years.
 We are very familiar with the wines, and have enjoyed the restaurant regularly throughout this time.
-It has however, been quite a number of years since we have visited the vineyard for a wine tasting.
+It has, however, been quite some years since we have visited the vineyard for a wine tasting.
 We are both looking forward to seeing what is now on offer.

 Our tasting begins with the range of white wines.
 I sampled the Cassegrain 2009 Semillon and found it a little too citrus, crisp and sharp for my taste.
 I was surprised as I had been enjoying the Cassegrain Semillon at home.

 Then my dear husband pointed out that I have been drinking the 2001 Semillon which is now worth in excess of $40 per bottle.
 My Semillon had aged beautifully it was mellow and complex and full of flavour.
 I decided I would need to invest in a few of the 2009 vintage so that I can keep drinking my aged Semillon in years to come.